Hundreds of Neptunes served during the Korean, Cold, and Vietnam Wars.

 Note: The three day patrol consisted of a patrol from Kodiak to Adak and remain over night.
 Next day depart Adak for a patrol of the Bering Sea and Russian coast line, returning to Adak to remain over night before returning on patrol to Kodiak the next day.

 10 Feb 1953: The VP-2 Squadron P2V-4 Neptune BuNo 124250 (Lt.
 Jesse Beasley PPC), returning from from a patrol from Adak to Kodiak made a GCA instrument approach to weather minimums.
-Reported weather was 200 feet, 2 miles visabilty, 18 knot right quartering head wind.
+Reported weather was ceiling 200 feet, 2 miles visibility, 18 knot right quartering head wind.
 After landing skidded off the iced runway with damage to the nose and nose gear.
 Landing gear secured down and “Ferried” to NAS Whidbey Island for repairs.

 Accident Report: No Flying regulations violated.
 Before landing Tower reported: Breaking action fair to poor.
 Pilot reported: After touch down the Neptune proceeded straight down the runway for 3500 feet.
 Reverse pitch slowed the aircraft but applying the brakes had no effect.
 The rudder had some control in keeping the plane straight but useless in stopping the skid before departing the runway to the right.